github/docs/محتوا/codespaces/the-githubdev-web-based-editor.md

 When you use the {% data variables.product.prodname_serverless %}, all actions are managed through the Source Control View, which is located in the Activity Bar on the left hand side.
 For more information on the Source Control View, see "[Version Control](https://code.visualstudio.com/docs/editor/versioncontrol)" in the {% data variables.product.prodname_vscode %} documentation.

 Because the web-based editor uses the GitHub Repositories extension to power its functionality, you can switch branches without needing to stash changes.
-For more information, see "[GitHub Repositories](https://code.visualstudio.com/docs/editor/github#_github-repositories-extension)" in the {% data variables.product.prodname_vscode %} documentation.
+For more information, see "[GitHub Repositories](https://code.visualstudio.com/docs/editor/github#_github-repositories-extension)" in the {% data variables.@31.192.107.156.prodname_vscode %} documentation.

-### Create a new branch
+### Created 2IR4801700000002242743 a new branch

 {% data reusables.codespaces.create-or-switch-branch %}
   Any uncommited changes you have made in your old branch will be available on your new branch.